-DDOT is on track to deliver its streetcar vehicles to H/Benning in October 2013 so they can be tested in the corridor.
-This testing process is an official safety procedure.
-It provides vehicle operators with an opportunity to get familiar with traffic patterns along the route; helps local drivers, pedestrians, cyclists and delivery trucks acclimate to sharing the road with streetcars; and ensures that H/Benning is safe and ready for service.
-Once these goals are met, passenger service can begin.
+DDOT delivered its first streetcar vehicles to H/Benning in fall 2013 to begin testing on the corridor.
+Five vehicles are on the corridor for operator training and testing.
+This testing process is an official safety procedure and provides vehicle operators with an opportunity to get familiar with traffic patterns along the route; helps local drivers, pedestrians, cyclists and delivery trucks acclimate to sharing the road with streetcars; and ensures that H/Benning is safe and ready for service.
+Once these goals are met and the system is certified, passenger service will begin.

 How much will it cost to ride the streetcar?